naipofo/skeuomorphic-ios-css/README.md

 Fell free to recreate any other ios forms and pull request here.

-I'm not adding any licences here, cause i'm not sure about copyright when it comes to projects like those.
+I'm not adding any licences here, cause I'm not sure about copyright when it comes to projects like those.

 Use this at your own risk 🤷‍♀️